Don't forget about your hamstrings

 However, even this isn’t foolproof, because a lot of “hip-dominant” exercises which in theory use the hamstrings aren’t really hamstring exercises at all.
 Take the traditional deadlift, for example.
 I love the deadlift.
 I deadlift.
 But most people’s deadlifts are squats with the weight on the floor.

 There’s nothing wrong with that unless that’s supposed to be your main hip-dominant movement.
-As the old adage goes “don’t squat your deadlifts.”
+As the adage goes “don’t squat your deadlifts.”

-While there are situations where I think it’s okay to have more of a squat pattern for certain deadlifts, in general, if the goal of deadlifts is to work your glutes and hamstrings — as it often is — then there should be less knee bend and a focus on hip extension.
+While there are situations where I think it’s okay to have more of a squat pattern for certain deadlifts, in general, if the goal of deadlifts is to work your glutes and hamstrings — as it often is — then there should be less knee bend and a greater focus on hip extension.

 So don’t do those, those are stupid.
 Unless you know what you’re doing and can maximize hip extension and minimize low back extension.